The Common Travel Area and social security benefits

 Common Travel Area (CTA)

-In May 2019 the UK and Irish Governments signed a new Memorandum of Understanding on the CTA which guarantees there will be no changes to the rights of British citizens in Ireland/Irish citizens in the UK as a result of the UK’s exit from the EU.
+In May 2019 the UK and Irish Governments signed a new Memorandum of Understanding on the CTA which guaranteed there would be no changes to the rights of British citizens in Ireland/Irish citizens in the UK as a result of the UK’s exit from the EU.

 Further information is available on the Irish Government Getting Ireland Brexit Ready